pococms/website/docs/cli.md

     	Delete publish directory before converting files (default true) -lang string
-    	HTML language designation, such as en or fr (default "en") -link-styles
+    	HTML language designation, such as en or fr (default "en") -new string
-    	Link to stylesheets instead of inlining them
-  -new string
     	Create a new site
   -port string